 Finding the best value pet insurance may seem like a quick way to cover your pet with a fair balance of cost versus coverage, which is an important issue when looking at the right pet insurance policy for your best hairy dog or fluffy moggie!

 While you may find some insurance policies are generally more expensive than others, in reality you may find that prices vary significantly based on valid reasons -your breed of pet, the cover that you want (and any optional extras and where you live.

-In particular, your pet’s breed and age will affect your premium and cover levels significantly and different insurers will have different views on pricing.
+In particular, your pet’s breed and age – especially for older pets – will affect your premium and cover levels significantly and different insurers will have different views on pricing.
 When looking to find the best pet insurance then there are lots of factors to bear in mind, before you even .

 At Emerald Pet we truly believe we have a great value pet insurance product for a wide variety of pets.
 Our price comparisons have shown that we can beat many top pet insurance brands for similar cover across a range from labradors to french bulldogs.